ricktu288/ray-optics/CONTRIBUTING.md

 ## Contributing translations

 You can submit a complete or partial translation for a new language, make progress to an incomplete language, or improve translation for an existing language.
 You don't need to understand the code to do the translation.
-Note that the Gallery does not support translation currently.
+Currently, the translation of the Gallery can only be done manually.
 1. Download the target locale file:
    - German: https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/de.js
    - French: https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/fr.js
    - Japanese: https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/ja.js
+   - Korean: _submitted but not yet merged_
    - Dutch: https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/nl.js
    - Polish: https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/pl.js
    - Russian: https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/ru.js